 Fresh and healthy roasted sweet potato quinoa salad made with spinach and avocados.
 A healthy and delicious lemon vinaigrette dressing coats this salad.

 We’re seriously OBSESSED with this sweet potato quinoa salad — perfect textures, delicious flavors, and it’s so simple to make!
 Not to mention how healthy this quinoa salad is!
 It’s packed with good for you ingredients that will keep you fuller for longer.

 And the dressing?
 You will go crazy over this lemon vinaigrette!
 It’s light, fresh, healthy, and tangy.
 There’s dijon mustard, lemon juice, dried herbs, vinegar, and olive oil.
 All great ingredients and together, they pack a punch!
 I seriously make this dressing just about weekly and it’s gone within 3-4 days!

-A few things to note about making this quinoa salad:
+A few things to note about making this sweet potato quinoa salad:

 - The dressing makes a lot!
 You’ll probably have double what you’ll want for this salad, but I always like making a bit more so I have extra dressing for another salad that week.
 If that’s not you, the dressing easily halves!
 Be warned though, this dressing is highly addictive 🙂

 - Roast the sweet potatoes: oven roasting the sweet potatoes is what gives them the absolute best flavor and texture.
 To avoid “soggy” potatoes you don’t actually use that much oil and make sure to flip them about halfway through their baking time.
 A high heat oven and a bit of olive oil + salt + pepper and you’ll be amazed how flavorful those bites of sweet potato are!